Human Rights Lab Justice Internships

 All internships will begin as virtual opportunities, with the possibility of transitioning to in-person work as the public health outlook evolves.

-The Human Rights Lab Justice Internships are open to second-, third-, and fourth-year University of Chicago undergraduate students and SSA graduate students only.
+The Human Rights Lab Justice Internships are open to second-, third-, and fourth-year University of Chicago undergraduate students and Crown Family School graduate students only.
 Please contact the Pozen Center with any questions about eligibility.

 The application period is currently closed.